TRONxLegend/Kube-Mern/README.md

-These files Consists of Yaml code of Config and secret which is needed to deploy a Mern App with the Help of Kubernetes.
-If you Find It Useful Then Don't forget to give a star.
+These files Consists of Yaml code of Config and secret which is needed to deploy a Mern App with the Help of Kubernetes, If you Find It Useful Then Don't forget to give a star...